pythonpioneer/html-to-jsx/README.md

 The purpose of this app is to convert HTML to JSX.
 (The JSX is mainly used in React.js)

+## License

+Before you start contributing to this project, please review the [LICENSE](https://github.com/pythonpioneer/html-to-jsx/blob/jsx-converter/LICENSE) file to understand the licensing terms.
+By contributing to this project, you agree to abide by its terms.

 ## Getting Started

 - Clone the repo